AISaturdays/Neural_style_transfer/README.md

 The loss function for style is quite similar to out content loss, except that we calculate the Mean Squared Error for the Gram-matrices instead of the raw tensor-outputs from the layers.  </br>

 ![](./loss.jpg)</br>
+## Related Papers:
+* A Parametric Texture Model Based on Joint Statistics of Complex Wavelet Coeﬃcients.
+Portilla, J., & Simoncelli, E. P. Int.
+J. Comput.
+Vis.
+40, 49-70 (2000)

+* Texture Synthesis and The Controlled Generation of Natural Stimuli Using Convolutional Neural Networks.
+Gatys, L. A., Ecker, A. S., & Bethge, M. NIPS (2015)

+* Understanding Deep Image Representations by Inverting Them.
+Mahendran, A., & Vedaldi, A. CVPR (2015)